EL-FADYL/hello-world/README.md

 # hello-world
 motive all time
 intereqted by programming
-learn all language about programmation learn machine  learning
+learn all language about it
+learn machine  learning